Bernas Coni Warren Home Page Frequently Asked Questions

 The Power of Attorney system allows elderly or infirm people to cede control of their finances to friends or family.

-From 1 October 2007, a 'Lasting' Power of Attorney can cede control of welfare (as well as financial) decisions.
+Since 1 October 2007, a 'Lasting' Power of Attorney can cede control of welfare (as well as financial) decisions.

 A person called a 'donor' can delegate general authority to somebody else - to act on their behalf in financial and business matters in the event of becoming mentally incapable.